mohamed-maad/mock-server-recruitment/README.md

 ### 6) Create person controller:

-The endpoint should respond at the following url: http://localhost:8081/person/{socSecNum}
+The endpoint should respond at the following url: `GET` http://localhost:8081/person/{socSecNum}

 The client of this mock server sends the following headers, which is the one your endpoint is responding to: